apkd/Apkd.Demystifier/README.md

 }
 ```

+### Unity Asset Store

+Install the package to your project using the [Asset Store page](http://u3d.as/1te5).

 ### Manual

 Clone/download this repository into the `Assets` directory of your project.

 ## Configuration

+The package will work immediately after installation without any additional steps.

 You can customize the stack trace by defining the following compilation symbols in the project settings:
 - `APKD_STACKTRACE_HIDEPARAMS` - Hide the method parameter list completely.
 The most compact option.